Polycode Development Update 002

 Rewriting and updating the Polycode shader/material editor.

-maninblacksweater asked: 1) Will be able to create applications for Android, iOS, HTML5?
+maninblacksweater said: 1) Will be able to create applications for Android, iOS, HTML5?
 2) What do you think about Love2D, Dreemchest and Agen?

 1) Android and iOS support is coming soon after the release.
 There will most likely never be HTML5 support, though a browser plugin and NaCl support will almost certainly happen.